Chicago Reckless Driving Defense Attorneys

 Does Reckless Driving Qualify for Court Supervision?

 You must also refrain from committing any additional traffic or criminal offenses during the period of time you are in the Court Supervision program.
-If you successfully complete your Court Supervision, the original charges against you are dismissed.
 If you are eligible for this option it is one guaranteed way to prevent having a criminal conviction on your permanent record.

 If you were previously sentenced to Court Supervision for reckless driving or driving under the influence (DUI), you are not currently eligible.
 Likewise, if you are accepted into the Court Supervision program for this reckless driving charge, you will not be eligible for Court Supervision in the future for reckless driving or for DUI.

 Can I Avoid a Reckless Driving Conviction?

 For the State to prove that you were guilty of reckless driving, the prosecutor will need to show that you: